kianlchen/ai-rag-demo/README.md

 - **`/summarize`**: Uses a pluggable LLM (dummy by default) to shorten or summarize text with basic retry/self-check logic.
 - **`/agent`**: A minimal, rule-based agent that decides which tool to run (calculator, ping, echo), execute it, and return structured results with history.
 - **`/ping`**: Simple health check that returns `{"status": "ok"}`.
 Useful for monitoring or testing service availability.
+- **`/rag`**: Simple retrieval API to add and query text documents, used by the agent's `rag:` tool for keyword-based search.

 ## Agent Scaffolding

 The `/agent` endpoint is backed by a minimal, rule-based agent.
-It decides which tool to run based on simple heuristics
+It decides which tool to run based on simple heuristics:

 1. **Command prefixes**
    - `calc: <expr>` -> runs the calculator
    - `echo: <text>` -> runs the echo tool
    - `ping` -> runs the ping tool
+   - `rag: <text>` -> runs the rag tool

 2. **Math detection**
    - If the input looks like a math expression (digits/operators only), the calculator tool is used.